DataDog/integrations-core/oracle/README.md

 #### Prerequisite

-To use the Oracle integration you can either use the native client (no additional install steps required), the Oracle Instant Client via `python-oracledb` Thick mode, or download the Oracle JDBC driver (Linux only).
+To use the Oracle integration you can either use the native client (no additional install steps required), the Oracle Instant Client by using `python-oracledb` thick mode, or download the Oracle JDBC driver (Linux only).
 To use the Oracle integration with JDBC, download the Oracle JDBC driver.
-If not using the JDBC method, the minimum [supported version][2] is Oracle 12c.
+If you are not using the JDBC method, the minimum [supported version][2] is Oracle 12c.
 Due to licensing restrictions, the JDBC library is not included in the Datadog Agent, but can be downloaded directly from Oracle.

 *NOTE*: Starting in v7.42.x, the Oracle integration only supports Python 3.